Psychedelic/dab/address/README.md

 # Interaction Guide

-Interacting with DAB and the method it offers is a fairly easy and efficient process.
-Currently DAB offers its users a private address book for storing different canister principal IDs and the name associated with them.
+Interacting with the address book canister and the methods it offers is a fairly easy and efficient process.
+Currently the private address book canister offers its users a private address book for storing different canister principal IDs and the names associated with them.
 You can find all of the methods and their usage in the shell script located [here](https://github.com/Psychedelic/dab/blob/main/scripts/method-tests.sh).

 ## Private Address Book Methods